rafaelaznar/rafaelaznar.github.io/assets/blaster/javascript/dom.md

 In this example, we first define the data to be displayed in the table.
 We then create a `createTableRow` function that takes in a row of data and returns a `tr` element containing the appropriate `td` elements populated with the data.
 We then define an `addDataToTable` function that takes in the data array, loops over it, and appends each row to the table body.

+Finally, we call the `addDataToTable` function with the `data` array to display the data in the table on the HTML page.

 ### innerHTML